sift-stack/sift/README.md

 - Compile the protobufs manually.
 - Use our [REST API](https://docs.siftstack.com/api-docs/rest).

-In the near future we will provide more installation options,
+In the near future we will provide more installation options.